Improving your search results

-Pick out the subject words from the title and search for just those – if you put the whole question in, you will get fewer or no hits.
+Pick out the subject words from the question you're being asked, and search for just those – if you put the whole question in, you'll get fewer or no hits.
+For instanced:

-Think of alternative words with the same or similar meanings and search for those instead (e.g. Higher Education instead of University).
+- Think of alternative words with the same or similar meanings, and search using those instead (e.g. Higher Education instead of University).

-- using an asterisk (*) at the end of a stem of a word to find any ending, e.g. learn* wil automatically search for learners, learning, learned, learnt, etc.;
+- using an asterisk (*) at the end of a stem of a word to find any ending, e.g. learn* will automatically search for learners, learning, learned, learnt, etc.;

 - using a hashtag (#) to find words with alternative spellings, e.g. colo#r will find both colour and color;

-- putting words you want to find together in quotation marks, e.g. "higher education", "global warming".
+- putting words you want to find as a single term together in quotation marks, e.g. "higher education", "global warming".

 Why should we bother searching out information like this?
-This video investigates the person at work behind the algorithms that present search results, and why that is something it is important to consider.
+The below video investigates why the people behind search result algorithms are also important to consider.

 Moral bias behind search results?